TravelModellingGroup/Documentation/tmg-documentation/1.6/gtamodel/model_design/auto_ownership.md

 In order to finalize the model specification, a systematic process of removing statistically insignificant variables, guided by intuition and parsimony considerations.
 The model estimation results are presented in Table 2.

-_Table 2 Vehicle Ownership Ordered Logit Model Estimation Results_
+_Table 2 Vehicle Ownership Generalized Ordered Logit Model Estimation Results_

 | Variables                                                                                | Coef.   | Std.
 Err. | z      |
 |------------------------------------------------------------------------------------------|---------|-----------|--------|